Facilitator: Jenni Horsfall & Mark Graham

 Participants can attend one or more of the four workshops, each is self-contained and reflects the unique qualities of the season.
 Alternatively participants may wish to see the four workshops as representing a journey they wish to undertake through the most significant turning points in the year.

 As this workshop will be held outdoors, please wear appropriate clothing and footwear.
-You may wish to bring something to sit on e.g. sheepskin, rug etc. Refreshments will be provided but please bring your own lunch.
+You may wish to bring something to sit on e.g. sheepskin, rug etc. Tea and coffee will be provided but please bring your own lunch, snacks and a water bottle.

 Registration from 9.30am-10.00am at Reception.